huggingface/dell-helm-chart/charts-new/models/README.md

 # Models Helm Chart

-This Helm chart is used for deploying large language models (LLMs) on Dell hardware platforms.
+This Helm chart is used for deploying large language models (LLMs) on Dell hardware platforms from the Dell Enterprise Hub.

 ## Overview